 Hawaii’s Freedom of Information Act makes access to these records possible and closely mirrors the federal Freedom of Information Act (FOIA).
 Although access to this information is a right conferred on the public due to statutes, public records in Honolulu County tend to be held in multiple government agencies.
 As a result, individuals will often need clarification on which agencies to turn to and the process for acquiring each record type.

-Records Page provides citizens seeking these various public records in Honolulu County, Hawaii, with streamlined methods and steps to quickly and seamlessly retrieve records.
+This resource provides citizens seeking these various public records in Honolulu County, Hawaii, with streamlined methods and steps to quickly and seamlessly retrieve records.

 Interested parties can turn to the Sheriff’s Division of the Department of Public Safety (DPS) to find out if someone is in jail.
 Honolulu does not have a dedicated sheriff’s office as is common in many counties.
-Instead, this office is tasked with performing law enforcement activities in Honolulu County and throughout the entire state.
-It oversees four jails, including the Oahu Community Correctional Center, which serves Honolulu County.1

 Hawaii public records pertaining to the arrest of offenders are accessible to the general public, including citizens, foreigners and corporations due to the Uniform Information Practices Act (UIPA).2 Therefore, finding recent arrest reports can be done by contacting the sheriff’s division.